 Hi there!
 Welcome to Still Waters.

-I’m Mallory, a 23-year-old Daughter of Christ, born and raised in the Bluegrass, and newlywed!
+I’m Mallory, a 24-year-old Daughter of Christ, born and raised in the Bluegrass.

 In October 2013, at the age of 20, I was shockingly diagnosed with a solid pseudopapillary tumor in my pancreas… a diagnosis which turned my world upside down in ways I could have never predicted.
 In the two weeks following this diagnosis I would withdraw from college at Western Kentucky University- leaving my whole life behind for what I thought would only be a few months, yet never returned to- move back home, and undergo massive all-day surgery called a “Whipple” to remove this very rare tumor amongst many other parts.
 My surgery was a success and after eight days in the hospital my parents brought me home to begin the long road to recovery.

 Less than two months later, I was struck by my first attack with acute pancreatitis… the force which would soon become my body’s greatest enemy.
 This was thought to be a rare complication from my Whipple, yet, nothing that couldn’t be resolved with some medical attention.
 On Christmas night we headed back home…unfortunately not for long.
 Thus, the cycle of unrelenting pancreatitis began– excruciating pain, followed by vomitting despite not having anything to eat or drink all day/days, calling the doctor, driving 45 minutes to the hospital, crying in the ER, FINALLY being admitted, spending some time in the hospital… back home for a few days, start again.